What is it about?

 Why is it important?

-If it becomes possible to form high-quality thermally oxidized SiO₂ films, which are used as gate insulating films in semiconductor devices, at low temperatures of around 50°C, which plastic films can withstand, and at high speeds, then revolutionary progress can be expected in many of the cutting-edge fields listed below. ‣ Application as gate insulating films in high-performance flexible TFTs (thin-film transistors) ‣ Application as insulating layers in flexible ICs and LSIs ‣ Application as foundational layers for transparent electronics ‣ Application as gas barrier layers Additionally, because plastic films are lightweight and cost-effective to produce, combining them with SiO₂ films could lead to the development of new eco-friendly electronic products, thereby contributing to sustainable technology.
-We successfully converted PHPS into an SiO₂ film comparable in quality to thermal oxide films at the low temperature of 52°C and elucidated the silica conversion mechanism using real-time FT-IR measurements.
+If it becomes possible to form high-quality thermally oxidized SiO₂ thin films, which are used as gate insulating films in semiconductor devices, at low temperatures of around 50°C, which plastic films can withstand, and at high speeds, then revolutionary progress can be expected in many of the cutting-edge fields listed below. ‣ Gate insulating films in high-performance flexible TFTs (thin-film transistors) ‣ Insulating layers in flexible ICs and LSIs ‣ Foundational layers for transparent electronics ‣ Gas barrier layers Additionally, because plastic films are lightweight and cost-effective to produce, combining them with SiO₂ thin films could lead to the development of new eco-friendly electronic products, thereby contributing to sustainable technology.
+We have succeeded in converting PHPS into a SiO₂ thin film with quality equivalent to the J-E characteristics of thermal oxide thin film at a low temperature of 52°C, and have elucidated the silica conversion mechanism using real-time FT-IR measurement.
 Understanding this mechanism is expected to lead to further technological innovations that enable even lower-temperature and faster silica conversion.
-Additionally, since SiO₂ films can be created at atmospheric pressure without a vacuum system, this technology can simplify production, reduce costs, and enhance scalability.
+Additionally, since SiO₂ thin films can be created at atmospheric pressure without a vacuum system, this technology can simplify production, reduce costs, and enhance scalability.

 Perspectives